xoojumpix/Linux-RAT/README.md

 ## Purchase
 If you are interested, for 10$ (any crypto) I`ll generate a build for you In the message please indicate:
-🔹New telegram bot token
+🔹New telegram bot token (@BotFather)
-🔹your chat ID/group chat ID
+🔹your chat ID/group chat ID (@userinfobot)
 🔹preferred app name after the installation
 🔹The text to show in the start messagebox (or no text) 🔹preferred crypto to pay
+⚠️**Important**: your telegram bot has to be started (you have to send the /start command to your bot before using the RAT)

 ## Features
 ⭐️The file is a self-contained Linux ELF executable.
 No need to have any specific software installed, neither sudo privileges are needed